How To Make the Most out of Speaking at Events! Tamal Web Speaking at React Conf Dhaka

 Know Your Audience

-So I prepared a talk targeted to the beginners.
+So I prepared a talk targeted at beginners.
 I shared my journey of how to understand react and how I overcome the learning curve.

 This is really important.